 Post 2010, women in Bollywood saw considerable luck compared to their male counterparts.
 Author-backed roles and producers ready to bankroll them, their days seem to have arrived finally.
 The year 2016 was no less exciting with ladies from all age groups and expertise levels getting to prove their mettle.
 Here is Filmy Sasi’s list of the year’s Top 10 female performers:

-Pink for Tapsee Pannu was an opportunity – to prove her abilities beyond the wallflower parts she got to perform down South.
+Pink for Taapsee Pannu was an opportunity – to prove her abilities beyond the wallflower parts she got to perform down South.
 The actor showcases a vivid set of emotions as the rebellious, vulnerable Meenal.
-Anger, fear, submission, reluctance – all of this were safe with Tapsee’s as she delivers a knockout performance.
+Anger, fear, submission, reluctance – all of this were safe with Taapsee’s as she delivers a knockout performance.
 Can’t wait for runningshaadi.com and Naam Shabana.